Skip to content

 People feel less anxious when they are kept informed and not caught off guard by surprises.
 Proactively communicating with clients can help ease their anxiety and preemptively answer any questions they may have.
 This, in turn, leads to less stress for staff and helps set the firm up for success.

-Not every client relationship will be easy, so it is important to anticipate some pushback or difficulties.
+Not every client relationship will be easy, so it is important to be prepared for any pushback or difficulties.
 Knowing what to expect can help staff better navigate issues should they arise.

 First off, there are behaviors that are indicative of a tough client.
 Knowing the red flags to watch for can be helpful.
 Some common behaviors that can be associated with difficult clients include: